Information for businesses on cosmetics

 Labelling and advertising for cosmetic products that have been produced in accordance with the requirements of this section contain a clear reference to production in accordance with this directive (produced in accordance with the directive of the Advisory Board for Organic Production "Organic Production, Section Organic Cosmetics").

 Cosmetics companies that place their products on the market as organic cosmetics must have their activities inspected by an organic inspection body already recognised for organic production in accordance with Regulation (EC) No. 834/2007.
-The inspection body must be named and the inspection body seal may be affixed, but the organic community logo may not, as the EU Organic Regulation does not apply to cosmetic products.
+The inspection body must be stated and the inspection body seal may be affixed, but the organic community logo may not, as the EU Organic Regulation does not apply to cosmetic products.

 The natural ingredients in organic cosmetics are divided into natural substances of agricultural origin (plant and animal products) and those of non-agricultural origin (mineral raw materials and water).